 Artemisia afra is a perennial shrub known as wild wormwood and in Afrikaans as wilde-als.
 Small-flowered and strongly aromatic, it is often not recognised as a member of the Asteraceae family.
-It resembles a European medicinal species commonly known as wormwood.
+The plant resembles a European medicinal species commonly known as wormwood.

-A. afra is distributed widely in South Africa and northwards into Africa, from the Cedarberg and the Little Karoo to Ethiopia.
+A. afra is distributed widely in South Africa and northwards into Africa, from the Cederberg and the Little Karoo to Ethiopia.

 The plant makes a good garden (or herb garden) subject.
 It features in a variety of traditional medicine uses.